expo/expo/docs/versions/v19.0.0/sdk/facebook.md

 ## Registering your app with Facebook

 Follow [Facebook's developer documentation](https://developers.facebook.com/docs/apps/register) to register an application with Facebook's API and get an application ID.
 Take note of this application ID because it will be used as the `appId` option in your [`Expo.Facebook.logInWithReadPermissionsAsync`](#expofacebookloginwithreadpermissionsasync "Expo.Facebook.logInWithReadPermissionsAsync") call.
-Then follow these steps based on the platforms you're targetting:
+Then follow these steps based on the platforms you're targetting.
+This will need to be done from the [Facebook developer site](https://developers.facebook.com/):

 -   **The Expo client app**